"I be off the slave ship...building pyramids, writing my own hieroglyphs"

 Coates-"Hip Hop Speaks to the Guns

-He attempts to contextualize it; and nuance it; in order to not demonize it.
-But, I don't know... that approach seems..."stereotypical."
+He attempts to contextualize and nuance Black male rappers - the presumption embedded in the piece - "mastery of violence" through music and strategy, in order to not demonize it.
+But that approach seems..."stereotypical."
 Just a very stereotypical way for analyzing the lived reality of misunderstood Black men.

 Kendrick, isn't just the next great West Coast rapper, and not just a hip-hop artist who's music has a penchant for fitting the Top 40 format.
 He also is in the lauded tradition of Wright, Baldwin, and Obama, and less recognized aspects of Tupac, Biggie Smalls, and many others.

 And that he's been doing this way before "good Kid, m.A.A.D. city."